-4. Successor Agencies.
-It is understood that any reference herein to any governmental agency will be construed and designated as successor in interest to, or which otherwise possesses any of the powers and duties of any referenced governmental agency in existence on the effective date of this Development Order.
+- 4. Successor Agencies.
+It is understood that any reference herein to any governmental agency will be construed and designated as successor in interest to, or which otherwise possesses any of the powers and duties of any referenced governmental agency in existence on the effective date of this Development Order. - 5.
+Severability.

-5. Severability.
 In the event that any portion or section of the Development Order is determined to be invalid, illegal, or unconstitutional by a court of competent jurisdiction, such decision will in no manner affect the remaining portions or sections of the Development Order which will remain in full force and effect.

-6. Applicability of Regulations.
+- 6. Applicability of Regulations.
 The approval granted by this Development Order is limited.
-Such approval will not be construed to obviate the duty of the applicant to comply with the applicable local or state review and permitting procedures.

-7. Further Review.
-Subsequent requests for local development permits will not require further review pursuant to Section 380.06, Florida Statutes, unless it is found by the Village of EsteroBoard of County Commissioners, after due notice and hearing, that one or more of the following is present:
+Such approval will not be construed to obviate the duty of the applicant to comply with the applicable local or state review and permitting procedures. - 7.
+Further Review.
+Subsequent requests for local development permits will not require further review pursuant to Section 380.06, Florida Statutes, unless it is found by the Village of Estero, after due notice and hearing, that the expiration of the period or effectiveness of this development order has occurred as provided herein.